-[Dr. McComb] The size of the liver compared to other organs is not an impediment to liver ultrasound imaging.
-In fact, liver tissue is very well suited to ultrasound evaluation as long as there is a good “window” for the ultrasound beam and it can penetrate sufficiently.
+The size of the liver compared to other organs does not impede liver ultrasound imaging.
+Liver tissue is very well suited to ultrasound evaluation as long as there is a good “window” for the ultrasound beam and it can penetrate sufficiently.
 Technologists performing liver ultrasound are experts at working with patients to get the best possible images.

-For example, since ultrasound cannot pass through ribs, a technologist may ask a patient to take a deep breath and/or to roll in order to bring more of the liver down below the ribs so that it can be better seen.
+For example, since ultrasound cannot pass through ribs, a technologist may ask a patient to take a deep breath and/or roll to bring more of the liver down below the ribs so that it can be better seen.

 [DocPanel] What terms on a liver ultrasound report should a patient be aware of?